-World leaders are gathering in Glasgow for the much anticipated 2021 United Nations Climate Change Conference, also known as COP26.
-The conference has been called the “last chance” to really tackle climate change and secure concrete commitments in emissions reductions.
+World leaders recently gathered in Glasgow for the much anticipated 2021 United Nations Climate Change Conference, also known as COP26.
+The conference was called the “last chance” to really tackle climate change and secure concrete commitments in emissions reductions.

 This crucial gathering occurs against a stark backdrop: A new UN report warns that the global temperature will rise more than 2.7C without further cuts to emissions.
 Yet, even amidst widespread stay-at-home directives, greenhouse gas build-up reached a new high in 2020.

 Here at home, California is in trouble.
 Nearly the entire state is in severe drought, and, for the first time, state and federal authorities declared a shortage on the Colorado River, a main source of fresh drinking water.
 Federal regulators have recently warned of troubling outlooks for Lake Mead and Lake Powell, as persistent drought continues.

 Severe climate events such as devastating wildfires compound the problem, removing necessary foliage that help prevent runoff from contaminating drinking water sources and contributing to an abnormally dry climate.
 New wildfires start regularly and have devastating impacts on our environment and communities, burning nearly 2.5 million acres this year alone.

 And, while recent storms have been a welcome sight, with California reporting its driest year in a century, they will do little to lessen the negative impacts of the long-term drought.
 There’s no quick fix.

 These extreme events are the result of rising global temperatures caused by human activities, and, as a recent UN report concluded, we have only a short window to avoid a “harrowing future.”
 We all have a role to play in facing this crisis head-on.
 From businesses and governments to water utilities such as Cal Water to individuals, there are many ways we can lessen our impact on the planet.